kataras/iris/DONATIONS.md

 - ANONYMOUS donated 5 EUR at December 13

-- [Github username is not available yet] donated 25 EUR at Jenuary 8 of 2017
+- [Thomas Fritz](https://github.com/thomasfr) donated 25 EUR at Jenuary 8 of 2017

 > * The name or/and github username link added after donator's approvement via e-mail.